 About Takeshi Inomata

 Takeshi Inomata is an archaeologist who studies Maya civilization, social change, warfare, architecture, and ceramics.
-He has worked at the Maya sites of Aguateca and Ceibal, Guatemala.
+He has worked at the Maya sites of Aguateca and Ceibal, Guatemala, and in the Middle Usumacinta region, Tabasco, Mexico.

 2017 High-Precision Radiocarbon Dating of Political Collapse and Dynastic Origins at the Maya Site of Ceibal, Guatemala.
 Proceedings of the National Academy of Sciences 114(7):1293-1298.